Bunbury, Western Australia: Transport

 Bussell Highway links to Busselton to the west.

 The Eelup Rotary, where Forrest Highway terminates in East Bunbury, was named by the Royal Automobile Club of Western Australia as the worst regional intersection in Western Australia and has since undergone a $16m upgrade, which included eight sets of traffic lights (which were switched on in the early hours of Monday 21 May 2012) and extra lanes for each entrance.
 The government was criticised for breaking a 2008 election promise to build an overpass and underpass.

-Bunbury is planned to be bypassed when the Bunbury Outer Ring Road is opened in 2024, linked Forrest Highway in Australind to Bussell Highway in Dalyellup.
+Bunbury was bypassed by the completion of the Wilman Wadandi Highway in 2024, linking Forrest Highway in Australind to Bussell Highway in Dalyellup.

 Notable people

 Notable people who come from or have lived in Bunbury include: